FaresAhmedb/matrix-py/README.md

 All Contributions are welcomed so consider looking at the source code on src/matrixpy

-## Why, Why publishing this simple module?
-Yes I know it's a simple module that doesn't do everything it's excpected to do \
-and to be honest I didn't really want to put it on my github as my "FIRST" project \
-nope it is not.
-I code most of the time without remote repositories for \
-fun and personal programs (this one was) that I want and don't think anyone would be \
-intersted in (eg. I created CLH-Bash the game in python for the sake of hating JavaScript) \
-but this project is different I have learnt a LOT of things while creating this module from \
-knowing classes better to writing a more readable code to how to package a module and even some algorithms \
-that I used and was very inspiring to me so I wanted to share my little creation with the world!

 ## License &copy;
 matrix-py module to add, substract, multiply matrices.
 Copyright (C) 2021 Fares Ahmed